15 Afrocentric Wall Art Ideas for a Modern Living Room

 2. African Abstract Portrait Set

-Styling tip: Hang all three panels with equal spacing (about 2 inches between each) at the same height.
+Styling tip: hang all three panels with equal spacing (about 2 inches between each) at the same height.
 Works beautifully above a sofa or on a large empty wall that needs a focal point.

 3. Adinkra Symbol Art

-Adinkra symbols from the Akan people of Ghana carry centuries of meaning in their simple elegant forms.
-Sankofa — the heart-shaped bird that looks backward — represents learning from the past.
-Gye Nyame represents the omnipotence of God.
-Dwennimmen represents strength and humility.
 When you hang Adinkra art in your home, you are not just decorating.
 You are placing meaning on the wall.
 The best contemporary versions present a single symbol large and centered, with clean typography naming the symbol and its meaning below.

-Styling tip: Choose a symbol that resonates personally.
-There are over 100 Adinkra symbols — each with its own story.
+Styling tip: choose a symbol that resonates personally — there are over 100 Adinkra symbols, each with its own story.

 4. Bold Black Female Portrait Canvas